Hakimbek/my-java-notes/Multithreading/Create/README.md

 - A new thread starts(with new callstack).
 - The thread moves from New state to the Runnable state.
 - When the thread gets a chance to execute, its target run() method will run.

+# Thread Scheduler in Java
+A component of Java that decides which thread to run or execute and which thread to wait is called a thread scheduler in Java.
+In Java, a thread is only chosen by a thread scheduler if it is in the runnable state.
+However, if there is more than one thread in the runnable state, it is up to the thread scheduler to pick one of the threads and ignore the other ones.
+There are some criteria that decide which thread will execute first.
+There are two factors for scheduling a thread i.e. Priority and Time of arrival.

+## Priority
+Priority of each thread lies between 1 to 10.
+If a thread has a higher priority, it means that thread has got a better chance of getting picked up by the thread scheduler.

+## Time of Arrival
+Suppose two threads of the same priority enter the runnable state, then priority cannot be the factor to pick a thread from these two threads.
+In such a case, arrival time of thread is considered by the thread scheduler.
+A thread that arrived first gets the preference over the other threads.